suloku/3ds_hb_menu/_release/Readme_config.txt

  - mix_files:
 	· 0 = OFF Stray .3dsx files are sorted after homebrew with folder and icon · 1 = ON all homebrew is sorted alphabetically
+	· Note: this can be toogled on/off at the Reboot screen (press start)., so there's really no need to manually edit it.
  - case_sensitive (see example)
 	· 0 = OFF : capital and lower case letters alike
 	· 1 = ON : Capital letters before lower case
+	· Note: this can be toogled on/off at the Reboot screen (press start)., so there's really no need to manually edit it.
  - disable_RF
 	· 0 = OFF : region free entry will appear
 	· 1 = ON : disables the region free entry